EVEREST | Nepal

 How much cash should I bring?

-It is better to have more money than you need than not enough, while most things are covered on the trip once you land in Kathmandu (check what’s included/what’s not included list for details) you will still need cash.
-The cash that you need to bring includes money for visas ($100 for 1 single entry 90 day), Sherpa tip pool ($600 for climbers and $300 for trekkers), money for staff tips (customary but optional) $200 for potential consultation and treatment by the doctors at base camp, $500 to cover expenses for a potential early departure (not often, but sometimes this occurs) and $1,500 – $5,000 if you think you’ll want a helicopter ride out, $300 for miscellaneous expenses like non-group meals, shopping, drinks around Kathmandu and while on the trip to base camp if you want wifi, sodas, specialty coffees, bottled water, charging of devices or snacks (meals are covered), Generally we recommend bringing $2,000 – $3,000 USD plus a credit card to cover all potential expenses including an early departure but it is unlikely that you will need all of this.
-Small denominations (1’s, 5’s, 10’s and 20’s) are better and although American dollars are accepted, you can change money into Nepali rupees at change houses when you arrive.
-Rates are generally about the same and I’ve never encountered one that isn’t legitimate.
-Also, there are now quite a few ATM’s around town where you can use your card to take out local cash at a good rate.
+Generally, we recommend bringing $2,000–$3,000 USD plus a credit card to cover all potential expenses, including an early departure, but you are unlikely to need all of this.
+Small denominations (1’s, 5’s, 10’s, and 20’s) are better, and although American dollars are accepted, you can change money into Nepali rupees at the change houses when you arrive.
+Rates are generally about the same, and we’ve never encountered one that isn’t legitimate.
+Also, there are now quite a few ATMs around town where you can withdraw local cash at a reasonable rate with your card.
 It is much more difficult to change money, especially large sums, once in the Khumbu Valley.
-Please let your credit card company know you will be traveling so you can use your card (and not set off the fraud alert due to using the card in a foreign country)
+Please let your credit card company know you will be traveling, so you can use your card (and not set off the fraud alert due to using the card in a foreign country)

 How much gear can I bring?